ahlamalkiyumi/rnaseq-fastq-to-counts/README.md

 ## Question:
 How does RNA-seq quantification strategy influence transcript abundance estimation?

-single-chromosome subset, local compute constraints, method-comparison focus rather than genome-wide biological claims
+single-chromosome subset (chr21), local compute constraints, method-comparison focus rather than genome-wide biological claims

 This project builds a full RNA-seq preprocessing pipeline from raw FASTQ files, QC, trimming, alignment/pseudo-alignment, quantification to directly compare two of the field's standard approaches (STAR+featureCounts vs. Salmon) on the same dataset, rather than treating either as a black box